-Clearly FIG recognises the importance of mobility of labour and is promoting this through: encouraging communication; developing a methodology with its members; supporting professional member organisations; working with external organisations such as the World Trade Organisation (WTO).
-The WTO has formulated an international agreement, the General Agreement on Trade in Services (GATS) which commenced in January 1995 (Keller & Hofmann, 2002).
-The formulation of International agreements by FIG is a hugely complex task as there are already many powerful regional agreements in such organisations as the European Union (EU) and the North American Free Trade Area (NAFTA) to name just two.
+- Clearly FIG recognises the importance of mobility of labour and is promoting this through: - encouraging communication; developing a methodology with its members; - supporting professional member organisations; working with exteranal organisations such as the World Trade Organisation (WTO). - The formulation of International agreements by FIG is a hugely complex task as there are already many powerful regional agreements in such organisations as the European Union (EU) and the North American Free Trade Area (NAFTA) to name just two.

-FIG Publication No 27 (Enemark & Plimmer, 2002) has provided a review of five regional case studies but regional level analyses can often be difficult when member institutions are also global institutions in their own right operating in areas of many recognition frameworks.
-As this publication points out a key to understanding some of these complex issues is understanding how professional surveyors qualify and how professional competence is assessed.
-At this point perhaps there is a conflict regarding the definition of surveyors as the term can mean different things in different countries.
+- FIG Publication No 27 (Enemark & Plimmer, 2002) has provided a review of five regional case studies - but regional level analyses can often be difficult when member institutions are also global institutions in their own right operating in areas of many recognition frameworks. - The key to understanding some of these complex issues is understanding how professional surveyors qualify and how professional competence is assessed. - At this point perhaps there is a conflict regarding the definition of surveyors as the term can mean different things in different countries.